Jason5280byte/05022023-AutoGPT-Tutorial/README.md

 # 05022023-AutoGPT-Tutorial

-How to create an app that utilizes LangChain and Wikipedia
+How to create an app that utilizes OpenAI LangChain and Wikipedia for creating Youtube scripts for creators

 Add Open API Key to apikey.py